-You will see two eGrade classes on russell eGrade designated for these two lecture classes.
+You will see three eGrade classes on russell eGrade designated for these two lecture classes.

-Work done on the "Practice" class does count as part of your course grade in that you will earn participation points to bolster your Quiz Average by "practicing" (PPP).
+Work done on the "Practice" class does count as part of your course grade in that you will earn points to bolster your Quiz Average by "practicing" (PPP).
 (No Quiz grades will be dropped; make-up quizzes aren't given.)

 The required outside-of-class homework quizzes will appear in the "Req'd Hmwk Quiz" class.
+Please note that there is a separate Homework Quiz class for each lecture.

-A separate server is used for work done in the Wednesday lab classes.
+A separate server is used for work done in the Tuesday lab classes.
 Access to that server is limited to the lab classrooms.
 That is, lab quizzes and tests are not available for review outside of lab class.